samuelandersoncodes/save-food/README.md

 ## Bugs

+On a last minute test, The "sign in with Google" at a point popped a 500 internal server error which I have no control over.

-The website functions as expected and there are no known bugs.
+Either than that, the website functions as expected and there are no known bugs.

 ## Deployment